-3 The statutory limits on discretionary spending and the statutory PAYGO requirement for direct spending and revenue legislation, first established by the BEA, are scheduled to expire on Sept.
+5 The statutory limits on discretionary spending and the statutory PAYGO requirement for direct spending and revenue legislation, first established by the BEA, expired on Sept.
 30, 2002, as well.
 For additional information on the extension of these budget enforcement mechanisms, see the applicable section in CRS Report RL31478, Federal Budget Process Reform: Analysis of Five Reform Issues, by James V. Saturno and Bill Heniff Jr. In addition, the three-fifths vote requirements in the Senate to waive certain points of order under the Congressional Budget Act of 1974 (CBA, Titles I-IX of P.L.
-93-344), as amended, and to sustain an appeal of a ruling of the chair on a point of order under the CBA, are scheduled to expire on Sept.
+93-344), as amended, and to sustain an appeal of a ruling of the chair on a point of order under the CBA, expired on Sept.
 30, 2002.
+These supermajority waiver requirements, however, were restored and extended in 2002 through Apr.
+15, 2003, and again in 2003 through Sept.
+30, 2008, along with the Senate PAYGO point of order.